Enterprise-CMCS/cmcs-eregulations/regulations/static/README.md

 #### VSCode

-[ESLint plugin for VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) Make sure you install v2.2.x.
-If there are issues installing this version, you may need to install a pre-release version from VSIX, as outlined in the comment:
+[ESLint plugin for VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

+Make sure you install ESLint v2.2.x.

+**Note:** If there are issues installing the above version, you may need to install a pre-release version from VSIX, as outlined in the comment:

 [https://github.com/microsoft/vscode-eslint/issues/972#issuecomment-903573031](Why 2.2.0 needs to be installed)

 [https://github.com/microsoft/vscode-eslint/releases/tag/release%2F2.2.20-Insider](VSCode ESLint releases)

 [Prettier plugin for VSCode](https://prettier.io/docs/en/editors.html#visual-studio-code)